hatakkey/MAG-cups/docs/fixed-sessions_verification.md

 Executed 4 lines in 0.0 seconds from file cf1:\magc\s-ipoe_red
 ```

-The 10 sessions are created on the two UPs using UPF Resiliency Type hot-standby
+The 10 sessions are created on the two UPs using UPF Resiliency Type hot-standby.

 ```bash
 *A:CP1# exec fsg